Information Technology Policies

 3.3.
 Personal Use

-Personal use of Bowdoin’s IT resources is secondary to performing essential College functions using such resources.
-If personal use of College IT resources interferes with or causes disruptions to the essential functions of the College performed by IT, then authorized personnel (as defined in Section 3.2 above) may curtail such use.
+Personal use of Bowdoin’s technology resources is secondary to performing essential College functions using such resources.
+If personal use of College technology resources interferes with or causes disruptions to the essential functions of the College performed by IT, then authorized personnel (as defined in Section 3.2 above) may curtail such use.

 3.4.
 Passwords and User IDs